bbehrman10/o-blogs/MetaMask-VB/readme.md

 Visual Builder has a lot of great built-in features that allow developers to fetch their data from a variety of sources and consume said data in their application frontends via the built-in REST capabilities.
 However, what if you wanted to build an application that interacts with smart contracts?

-Becauase authentication works differently on the blockchain, a wallet is needed to sign transactions.
-So... in comes MetaMask; a wallet with capabilities of signing blockchain transactions on a wide variety of networks.
+Wallets are the primary client applications used to sign transactions on the blockchain.
+Although there are many wallets, I selected MetaMask; a wallet with capabilities of signing blockchain transactions on a wide variety of networks (although primarily intended for Ethereum).
 When paired with a special JavaScript library an application can utilize MetaMask to send & sign transactions to smart contracts.
 Let's go through how this is done.

 ### In order to follow along you will need the following: